 The requirement of collecting, evaluating, and managing the data is at an all-time high and hence the need for skilled people in Database Management Systems (DBMS).

-So the interview is near, don’t worry, in this article, we will discuss the Top 30 most frequently asked DBMS interview questions for freshers to professionals.
+So the interview is near, don’t worry, in this article, we will discuss the Top 30 most frequently asked DBMS interview questions and answers for freshers to professionals.

 Answer – Databases are systems that store, modify and access collections of information stored electronically in a computer system.

-Answer – A database management system (DBMS) is software that manages a database.
+Answer – A DBMS (Data Base Management System) is software that manages a database.
 DBMS allows developers to establish communication with the database with the help of query languages or graphical user interface (GUI) and it facilitates database operations and database administrative actions.

 Answer – RDBMS i.e. Relational Database Management System is just like DBMS but it maintains the relational integrity of the Database.

 RDBMS stores data in the form of collections of tables and relations can be defined between common fields of these tables.